wasmer-examples/flask-wasmer-starter/README.md

-# Sample Python Flask Server with Wasmer
+# Python Flask Starter for Wasmer

 This is a sample repo for running a python's Flask server on Wasmer Edge.